mengdage/my-workshop-notes/test-react-application/jest-react-unit-snapshot-test.md

 **FIRST** properties of good unit tests:

-Fast, Isolated, Repeatable, Self-verifying, Timely
+Fast, Isolated, Repeatable, Self-verifying, Timely.

 ## Fast

+The slower the tests, the less often we'll run them.
+And there'll be more changes between test runs, which makes it harder to find problems when tests fail.

 ## Isolated

+Each test should be independent of all other tests.
+It should set up what it needs, run the test, and verify the results.
 One assert per test.

 ### AAA (Arrange Act Assert) notation